Sports Coach Logo Sports Coach Training Principles Fitness Components

 Artificial turf has gained recognition from several respected sporting bodies.
 Here are a few examples of the approaches taken by different organisations:

-• FIFA: They allow synthetic surfaces, but only as long as they meet their defined guidelines.
+• FIFA: They allow synthetic surfaces only as long as they meet their defined guidelines.

-• NFL: The NFL uses one particular brand of turf, which is FieldTurf.
+• NFL: The NFL uses one particular turf brand, FieldTurf.

-• MLB: Major League Baseball has been quite accepting of artificial turf and has been using it for over fifty years.
+• MLB: Major League Baseball has accepted artificial turf and used it for over fifty years.

 • Olympics: Artificial grass has been used in the Olympics.
-The first example of this was in 1976, for field hockey.
+The first example was in 1976 for field hockey.

 Recycled Artificial Pitches